Uniswap/interface/apps/mobile/README.md

 You can also run the app from Xcode, which is necessary for any Swift related changes.
 Xcode will automatically start the metro bundler.

 Hopefully you now (after a few minutes) see the Uniswap Wallet running in the iOS Simulator!

+#### Running on a Physical iOS Device

+1. Follow all steps listed above.
+2. Sign into your `@uniswap.org` Apple ID (`Cmd + ,` -> Accounts tab) + download provisioning profiles
+3. Connect your iOS device + follow the on-screen prompts to trust your computer
+4. Select the Uniswap target + your connect device, then `Cmd + R` or use the ▶️ button the start the build
+5. You may get an error about your device not yet being added to the Uniswap Apple Developer account; if so, click `Register` and restart the build

 ### Enabling Flipper